Jayden Yuan: Competitive wushu

 Yuan started to practice martial arts in Songjiang Martial Arts School in 1998 and later joined the Shanxi Provincial Wushu Team.

 Yuan's international debut was at the 2005 East Asian Games where he won a bronze medal in changquan.
-He then appeared at the 2005 World Wushu Championships and was the world champion in changquan.
+At the 2005 World Wushu Championships he became the world champion in changquan.
 Later in the year, he competed in the 2005 National Games of China and won the gold medal in men's daoshu and gunshu combined.
 Yuan then competed in the 2006 Asian Games and won the gold medal in men's changquan all-around.
-He then was a world champion once again in changquan at the 2007 World Wushu Championships.
+He again became the world champion in changquan at the 2007 World Wushu Championships.
 This qualified him for the 2008 Beijing Wushu Tournament where he won the gold medal in men's changquan.
 He won yet another gold medal in men's changquan at the 2009 World Games.
 Yuan then competed in the 2009 National Games of China and was a double silver medalist in changquan and daoshu/gunshu combined.
-His last international competition was at the 2010 Asian Games where he won the gold medal in men's changquan.
+His last international competition was the 2010 Asian Games where he won the gold medal in men's changquan.

 Acting

-After retiring from competitive wushu taolu, he adopted the first-name "Jayden."
-He starred in Tai Chi 0 (2012) and its sequel Tai Chi Hero (2012).
+After retiring from competitive wushu taolu, he adopted the English name Jayden.
+He starred in the Chinese 3D martial arts film Tai Chi 0 (2012) and its sequel Tai Chi Hero (2012).

 Personal life

-Yuan's uncles include Yuan Wenqing and Yuan Xindong, both of which were also members of the Shanxi wushu team.
+Yuan's uncles include Yuan Wenqing and Yuan Xindong, both of whom were also on the Shanxi wushu team.